linuxserver/docker-mods/README.md

 | | | |

 The variables need to remain in place while you are using the mod.
 If you remove **required** variables the bouncer will be disabled the next time you recreate the container, if you remove **optional** variables the associated features will be disabled the next time you recreate the container.

+### reCAPTCHA Support Notes

+If you're using the reCAPTCHA capability and you're running in an IPv4-only environment then you need to edit your `/config/nginx/resolver.conf` and add `ipv6=off` to the end of the `resolver` statement otherwise the bouncer will attempt to contact the reCAPTCHA endpoint over IPv6 and fail.

+e.g. `resolver  127.0.0.11 valid=30s ipv6=off;`